-From planning and developing to maintenance and decommissioning - all phases of the wind energy life cycle require high expertise
+From design and development to maintenance and decommissioning - all phases of the wind farm life cycle require high planning expertise

-The commissioning of a wind farm and the many steps before it include planning and project development as well as design of the farm and safety concerns.
-The process can take many years.
-Once in place, one must also consider wind farm maintenance and finally decommissioning.
-Danish companies have extensive experience with all phases of the wind energy life cycle.
-From consultancies and legal advisors, to training providers and developers of new, global wind standards, the Danish companies cover the entire value chain.
+Danish companies have extensive experience with all phases of the wind farm life cycle.
+From consultancies and legal advisors, to suppliers, training providers and developers of new, global wind standards, the Danish companies cover the entire value chain.

 We invite you to explore planning and wind project development related solutions in more depth below, find potential partners, catch up on the latest wind energy news and discover real-life case examples of how wind technology can help solve your energy issues.